-Under Florida law, both parents are responsible for making an appropriate contribution to the financial well-being of the minor children after a divorce.
+Under Florida family law, both parents are responsible for making an appropriate contribution to the financial well-being of the minor children after a divorce.
 However, the allocation of that support between the parties can sometimes become complex based on the amount of time-sharing each party has and whether one parent is voluntarily unemployed or under-employed.

-Recently, the courts recognized a long-standing inequity in the treatment of parents when it came to time-sharing and support, and has changed the law to improve fairness.
+Recently, the courts recognized a long-standing inequity in the treatment of parents when it came to time-sharing and support and has changed the law to improve fairness.
 While failure to pay child support has severe consequences, it certainly is within your right to ensure that you only pay what you must.

 Florida courts determine child support by using a mandatory formula.
-Many nuances to the formula exist, and our Coral Springs child support attorney will consider your situation and ensure the court considers all aspects of the formula.
-The court uses the following factors to calculate child support:
+Many nuances to the formula exist, and our Fort Lauderdale child support attorney will consider your situation and ensure the court considers all aspects of the formula.

-- The income of both parents;
+- The income of both parents

-- the number of children the parents share;
+- The number of children the parents share

-- the custody and visitation schedule established by the parents;
+- The custody and visitation schedule established by the parents

-- the daycare costs incurred by the parents;
+- The daycare costs incurred by the parents

-- the health insurance costs incurred by the parents.
+- The health insurance costs incurred by the parents

 In a time-sharing agreement, you may spend “substantial” time with your child, meaning your child is with you more than 20 percent of the overnights in a year.
-In this case, child support is based on a “gross-up” calculation that takes into account the number of overnights the child spends with you rather than “straight guideline” calculations.
+In this case, child support is based on a “gross-up” calculation that considers the number of overnights the child spends with you rather than “straight guideline” calculations.
 Consequently, the amount of support ordered may be significantly less than what would have been ordered without substantial time-sharing.
 Child support is an obligation, not a right, meaning you can’t waive your responsibility to pay.

 Can Modifications Be Made?

-Where there has been a substantial change in circumstances, a Coral Springs child support lawyer can help you modify the existing order.A modification may be in order under the following conditions:
+Where there has been a substantial change in circumstances, a Fort Lauderdale child support lawyer can help you modify the existing order.

-- Your child has an illness that demands additional care or support;
+- Your child has an illness that demands additional care or support.

-- you have changed jobs or lost a job, making your original support order unmanageable;
+- You have changed jobs or lost a job, making your original support order unmanageable.

-- you need further financial assistance because you lost your job and are the primary caretaker of a child;
+- You need further financial assistance because you lost your job and are the primary caretaker of a child.

-- you need advocacy involving the enforcement of a child custody order.
+- You need advocacy involving the enforcement of a child custody order.